-- For best results, make sure you pack your bath bomb (almost overpack it) tightly with your mixture.
+- Make sure you pack your bath bomb (almost overpack it) tightly with your mixture for best results.

 - Give your bath bomb plenty of time to harden.
-If you take it out of the mold too soon, it may crumble.
-More time is better if you’re unsure.
+It may crumble if you take it out of the mold too soon.
+More time is better if you're unsure.

 - Gently tap the sides of your mold with a spoon to loosen and remove your bath bomb easily!

-- You can make your bath bombs any color you wish depending on what food coloring you use.
+- Depending on what food coloring you use, you can make your bath bombs any color you wish.

 Why Is My Bath Bomb Popping Open?

-Try using 90% or higher isopropyl alcohol as the liquid if this is happening.
+Try using 90% or higher isopropyl alcohol as the liquid if this happens.

 What Can I Use As Bath Bomb Molds?